Welcome to Inner Stream

 Comparison: "Comparing spiritual things with spiritual" (1 Corinthians 2:13).
 No single verse should be interpreted in isolation.
 Always compare scripture with scripture to separate truth from religious dogma.

-Meditation: "But his delight is in the law of the Lord; and in his law doth he meditate day and night" (Psalm 1:2).
+Meditation: "But his delight is in the law of the Lord; and in his law doth he meditate, ponder, day and night" (Psalm 1:2).
 Let your mind continually gravitate toward the Word throughout the day.

 Part III: Mapping the Path (Study Frameworks)